nisrulz/nisrulz.github.io/README.md

 # Nishant Srivastava

-Nishant is a Software Engineer/Founding Team Member (at) [OmniLabs, Inc.](https://omniinc.com/) with 4+ years of experience in Android SDK Engineering and DSP(Audio).
+Nishant is a Software Engineer/Founding Team Member (at) [OmniLabs, Inc.](https://omniinc.com/) with experience in Android SDK Engineering and DSP(Audio).

 He is the [Co-Organizer](https://www.meetup.com/GDGCloudVancouver/members/?op=leaders) (at) Google Developer Group Cloud Vancouver (GDGCV)